Grand Rapids, Michigan: Tourism

 Grand Rapids is the home of John Ball Zoological Garden, Belknap Hill, and the Gerald R. Ford Museum.
 He and former First Lady Betty Ford were buried on the site.
 Significant buildings in the downtown include the DeVos Place Convention Center, Van Andel Arena, the Amway Grand Plaza Hotel, and the JW Marriott Hotel.
 The Urban Institute for Contemporary Arts is downtown, and houses art exhibits, a movie theater, and the urban clay studio.

 Along the Grand River are reconstructed earthwork burial mounds, which were constructed by the prehistoric Hopewell tribe; a fish ladder, and a riverwalk.

 Grand Rapids is home to the Van Andel Museum Center.
 Founded in 1854, it is among the oldest history museums in the United States.
 The museum's sites include its main building, constructed in 1994 on the west bank of the Grand River (home to the Roger B. Chaffee Planetarium); the Voigt House Victorian Museum, and the City Archives and Records Center.
 The latter held the museum and planetarium before 1994.
 Since the late 20th century, the museum has hosted notable exhibitions, including one on the Dead Sea Scrolls, and The Quest for Immortality: the Treasures of Ancient Egypt.
 A non-profit institution, it is owned and managed by the Public Museum of Grand Rapids Foundation.
 Heritage Hill, a neighborhood directly east of downtown, is one of the largest urban historic districts in the country.
 The first "neighborhood" of Grand Rapids, its 1,300 homes date from 1848 and represent more than 60 architectural styles.
 Of particular significance is the Meyer May House, a Prairie-style home Frank Lloyd Wright designed in 1908.
 It was commissioned by local merchant Meyer May, who operated a men's clothing store (May's of Michigan).

 The house is now owned and operated by Steelcase Corporation.
 Steelcase manufactured the furniture for the Johnson Wax Building in Racine, Wisconsin, which was also designed by Wright and is recognized as a landmark building.
 Because of those ties, Steelcase purchased and restored the property in the 1980s.
 The restoration has been heralded as one of the most accurate and complete of any Wright restoration.
 The home is used by Steelcase for special events and is open to the public for tours.

-Grand Rapids is home to many theaters and stages, including the newly reconstructed Civic Theatre (also known as the Meijer Majestic), the city's largest theater; DeVos Hall, and the convertible Van Andel Arena.
-Further east of downtown is the historic Wealthy Theatre.
-Studio 28, the first megaplex in the United States, is in Grand Rapids; it reopened in 1988 with a seating capacity of 6,000.
-The megaplex ceased operations on November 23, 2008.
-The Grand Rapids company also owns many theaters around West Michigan.